 Like many pests, the best way to get rid of woodchucks is to prevent them from invading your property in the first place.
-The two best methods to prevent woodchucks is habitat modification and exclusion.
+The two best methods to prevent woodchucks are habitat modification and exclusion.

-Given their habitat requirements, it is difficult to modify a property to discourage woodchucks.
+Given their habitat requirements, it is difficult to modify the property to discourage woodchucks.
 Properties with some slope to the land will be more likely to attract woodchucks than those that are relatively flat.

 Since they burrow, a wire deterrent below the ground must be used to keep them from digging under the fence.
-Bury the wire 12-14″ underground, bending the lower edge (bottom 2-4″) of the wire at a 90 degree angle pointing out from the fence line.
+Bury the wire 12-14″ underground, bending the lower edge (bottom 2-4″) of the wire at a 90-degree angle pointing out from the fence line.
 Use hardware wire to exclude woodchucks from digging under porches and decks.